 Very few banks or credit card companies advertise hardship programs, so it is not always easy to apply for them.
 You can browse their website for information, but it is oftentimes not easy to find there either.
 Find a list of credit card hardship programs from various credit card issuers including Citi, Bank of America, and more.

 Probably the best step to take to try to apply is to just call your credit card issuer and ask about a program that they may offer.
 It is suspected that some customer service representatives from various banks, such as Chase and Discover Card, are empowered to offer credit card assistance right over the phone.
 So a phone call declaring hardship is often beneficial.

 In the interview process that will need to occur, you will have to tell the company about your sources of income, your expenses and other obligations.
 You need to be prepared and to make sure that you have all that information ready before you call in to them asking for help.
 You should expect that the bank and lenders will want to know about how you are going to pay off your bills and eliminate your debt, and they will also want to know when they can expect your regular monthly credit card bill payments to resume.
 Find some additional pros and cons of a credit card hardship program, as well as other options.
 Read more.

 The process can take time as well, and some people find it complicated.
 Also find other tips and steps that you help you with entering into a hardship program.

 What are the disadvantages?

 The bottom line is that you need to review all the all the pros and cons of a credit card hardship program before applying.
 An alternative solution for people to consider is to deal with a counseling service.
-These free services can help you create and implement an appropriate debt management plan that will be strictly based on your total household income and also expenses.
-Also, credit counselors can contact your lenders to work directly with them, negotiate, and to try to reduce both your monthly payments as well as the interest rate you pay.
+These free, often non-profit services can help you create and implement an appropriate debt management plan.
+Any program put into place will be strictly based on your total household income and also expenses.
+Also, credit counselors can contact your lenders to work directly with them on a hardship type plan, negotiate, and to try to reduce both your monthly payments as well as the interest rate you pay.